 Applicant organizations can also bundle closely related study programs in a cluster at the time of application.
 This allows for bundled assessments which reduce the costs and time for Reviews of related programs.
-For example, Bachelor of Commerce programs with different Majors (such as Human Resources, Supply Chain Management or Accounting) could be submitted as one application.
-All programs within the cluster are then reviewed by the same group of External Experts Reviewers (EERPs) with expertise in each of the programs.
-This procedure also makes it easier to account for common features shared by several study programs.
+For example, Bachelor of Commerce degree programs with common first years and different upper year foci, such as Human Resources, Supply Chain Management and Accounting, could be bundled and submitted for a common Review.
+All programs within the bundle are then reviewed by the same group of External Experts Reviewers (EERPs) with and expanded Panel so that there is expertise in each of the programs.
+This procedure does make it easier to account for common features shared by the bundled degree programs.

-If you plan to submit programs as a cluster, the programs should be related, and a common Review team and site visit should be feasible.
-The opportunity for cost savings pertaining to the applications fee for cluster/bundled applications, however, requires a conversation with the PEQAB Secretariat prior to submission to determine whether there is enough commonality between the programs for synergies in a joint Review.
+If you plan to submit programs as a bundle, the programs should be related, such that a common Review team and site visit should be feasible.
+The opportunity for cost savings pertaining to the applications fee for bundled applications, however, requires a conversation with the PEQAB Secretariat prior to submission to determine whether there is enough commonality among the programs for synergies in a joint Review.